UoGSoE/LaravelLdap/Readme.md

 We assume your user model is in the default `App\User` class.
 We also expect the `users` table to have the following fields :
 ```
-username - the primary username to look up (rather than 'email')
+username (string) - the primary username to look up (rather than 'email')
-email - the users email address
+email (string) - the users email address
-surname - the users surname
+surname (string) - the users surname
-forenames - the users forenames
+forenames (string) - the users forenames
-is_staff - whether the user is a member of staff or not
+is_staff (boolean) - whether the user is a member of staff or not
 ```